Starfield (video game): Marketing and release

 The standard edition of Starfield is available alongside a "Premium Edition", and another edition of the game titled "Constellation Edition".
 People who purchase either the Premium or the Constellation Edition received up to five days of early access prior to the game's official launch, while all owners secure free access to the first downloadable content expansion Shattered Space, as well as various bonus materials.
 A Premium Edition upgrade with the aforementioned perks is also available to owners of the standard edition on Xbox and PC, as well as Xbox Game Pass subscribers on console and Windows.
 Microsoft has distributed several accessories to commemorate the game, including a Starfield-themed Xbox Wireless Controller and headset, and a console decal wrap designed for Xbox Series X, which was released on October 18, 2023.
 In June 2023, Bethesda announced AMD as the exclusive PC partner for Starfield, who hosted a giveaway in August 2023 for 500 limited edition Ryzen 7 7800X3D CPUs and Radeon RX 7900 XTX graphics cards, styled after the aesthetics of the Constellation organization in the game.
 AMD is also distributing free codes for the game via Steam with the purchase of select products online.

+On April 7, 2026, Bethesda Game Studios released a free update named "Free Lanes", which introduces a number of new features such as interplanetary travel, new dungeons and locations of interest.
+A paid story expansion titled Terran Armada, which sees players fighting against a new faction of robotic enemies, was released on the same day.